Munchappy/legal/COURIERS_HOME.md

 - Submit a clear **profile photograph**
 - Enable location permissions on your device for the Munchappy Courier app

-Munchappy reviews every application.
-Meeting the requirements above does not guarantee approval, and Munchappy reserves the right to make final eligibility determinations at its discretion.

 ---

 ## Your Vehicle, Your Choice

 You choose how you deliver.
 Munchappy Courier supports deliveries by bicycle, motor vehicle, scooter, or any other lawful means of transportation available to you.

-You are responsible for ensuring that your vehicle complies with all applicable local, state, and federal laws — including registration, licensing, insurance, and any other legal requirements for operating your vehicle on public roads.
-Munchappy does not verify, inspect, or provide coverage for your vehicle or your operation of it.
+You are responsible for ensuring your vehicle complies with all applicable local, state, and federal laws, including registration, licensing, insurance, and any other legal requirements for operating on public roads.
+Munchappy does not verify, inspect, or provide coverage for your vehicle.

 Your vehicle is part of your independent business.
 You own that responsibility, and you keep the flexibility that comes with it.